-COURSE OUTCOMES: After the completion of the course student should be able to CO-1: Develop relationship between basic traffic characteristics like speed, flow and density
+COURSE OUTCOMES: After the completion of the course student should be able to

-CO-2: Analyze and estimate the capacity and level of service of any given highway CO-3: Perform parking inventory surveys and predict parking demand for designing parking facility

-CO-4: Design the intersections and assess the impact of traffic on environment
+- CO-1: Explain basic characteristics of traffic engineering like speed, flow and density - CO-2: Analyse and calculate the capacity and level of service of any given highway - CO-3: Formulate the parking demand and design a parking facility - CO-4: Design the signals at the intersection

 Basic Traffic Characteristics: Speed, volume and concentration.
-Relationship between Flow, Speed and Concentration Volume Studies - Objectives, Methods; Speed studies - Objectives: Definition of Spot Speed, time mean speed and space mean speed
+Relationship between Flow, Speed and Concentration Volume Studies - Objectives, Methods; Speed studies - Objectives: Definition of Spot Speed, time mean speed and space mean speed; Case studies using recent simulation tools.